the-future-society/Project-AIMS-AI-against-Modern-Slavery/📔 Initial Metrics Exploration/README.md

 This method uses a pre-trained transformer model to identify which segments of which supporting text  (as segments of the statements) would require an annotator’s attention to be labelled.
 This method classified statements identified supporting text, and scored statements based on their complexity.
 The latter purpose allowed for creating a list of priority statements that were sent to WikiRate, for manual annotation to augment the ground truth data.

 ### Methodology
 The data was split into paragraphs using the TextTilingTokenizer from the NLTK package.
-If no paragraphs were detected using this method (due to extraction irregularities), then a paragraph was defined as 8 continuous sentences counting from the beginning of the document.
+If no paragraphs were detected using this method (due to extraction irregularities), then a paragraph was defined as eight continuous sentences counting from the beginning of the document.

 Positive class labels were created using manually validated ground truth data related to the text inputted by the annotators when justifying their label choice (WikiRate data column 'Comments').
 Positive classifications indicate the metric is present in the statement, while negative classification indicates it is not.
 Regex-based text cleaning functions were applied to eliminate 'Comments' noise, such as the reviewer name and page numbers.